-The above results clarify the fundamental relation among the limiting behavior of~\textsc{abc}~posteriors and the learning properties of the chosen discrepancy, when measured via~Rademacher complexity.
-Moreover, the bounds derived clarify that a sufficient condition to recover a limiting pseudo--posterior with the same threshold--control on the discrepancy among the truths as the one enforced on the corresponding empirical distributions, is that the selected discrepancy has a Rademacher complexity vanishing to zero in the large--data~limit.~As~proved in Section~\ref{sec_abc_con}, this setting also allows constructive derivations of novel, informative and~uniform concentration bounds for discrepancy--based \textsc{abc} posteriors in the challenging regime where the threshold shrinks towards zero as both $m$ and $n$ diverge.
-This is facilitated by the existence~of meaningful upper bounds for the Rademacher complexity of popular \textsc{abc} discrepancies,~along with the availability of constructive conditions for the derivation of these bounds \citep[e.g.,][]{sriperumbudur2009integral} which leverage fundamental connections among such a complexity measure and other key quantities in statistical learning theory, such as the Vapnik--Chervonenkis (\textsc{vc})~dimension and the notion of uniform Glivenko--Cantelli~classes \citep[see e.g.,][Chapter 4]{wainwright2019high}.
-This yields an improved understanding of the factors that govern the concentration of discrepancy--based~\textsc{abc} posteriors under a unified perspective that further allows to {\em (i)} quantify rates of concentration and {\em (ii)} directly translate any~advancement on Rademacher complexity into novel~\textsc{abc} theory.
-The former advantage is illustrated within Section~\ref{sec_mmd} through a specific focus on \textsc{mmd} with routinely--implemented bounded and unbounded kernels, whereas the latter is clarified in Section~\ref{sec_non_iid}, where we extend the theory from Section~\ref{sec_abc_posterior} to non--i.i.d. settings, leveraging results in \citet{Mohri2008} on Rademacher complexity under $\beta$--mixing processes \citep[e.g.,][]{doukhan}.
+The above results clarify the fundamental relation among the limiting behavior of \textsc{abc} posteriors and the learning properties of the chosen discrepancy, when measured via Rademacher complexity.
+In addition, the bounds derived clarify that a sufficient condition to recover a limiting pseudo-posterior with the same threshold-control on the discrepancy among the truths as the one enforced on the corresponding empirical distributions, is that the selected discrepancy has a Rademacher complexity vanishing to zero in the large-data limit.
+As proved within Section~\ref{sec_abc_con}, this setting also allows constructive derivations of novel, informative and uniform concentration bounds for discrepancy-based \textsc{abc} posteriors in the challenging regime where the threshold shrinks towards zero as both $m$ and $n$ diverge.
+This is facilitated by the existence of meaningful upper bounds for the Rademacher complexity associated to popular \textsc{abc} discrepancies, along with the availability of constructive conditions for the derivation of these bounds \citep[][]{sriperumbudur2009integral}.
+Such results leverage fundamental connections among the Rademacher complexity and other key quantities in statistical learning theory, such as the Vapnik--Chervonenkis (\textsc{vc}) dimension and the notion of uniform Glivenko--Cantelli classes \citep[e.g.,][Chapter 4]{wainwright2019high}.
+This yields an improved understanding of the factors that govern the concentration of discrepancy-based \textsc{abc} posteriors under a unified perspective that further allows to {\em (i)} quantify rates of concentration and {\em (ii)} directly translate any advancement on Rademacher complexity into novel \textsc{abc} theory.
+Section~\ref{sec_mmd_tot} illustrates point {\em (i)} through a specific focus on \textsc{mmd} with routinely-implemented bounded kernels, and also clarifies that in the absence of guarantees on uniformly-vanishing Rademacher complexity (e.g., under Wasserstein distance in unbounded data spaces) concentration results can be still derived, but at the expense of regularity conditions for the data generating process $\mu^*$ and the assumed model.
+Point~{\em (ii)} is clarified in Appendix C of the Supplementary Material, where we extend the theory from Section~\ref{sec_abc_posterior} to non-i.i.d. settings, leveraging results in \citet{Mohri2008} on the Rademacher complexity for $\beta$-mixing processes \citep[e.g.,][]{doukhan}.